TelescopeLabs/Telescope-SDK-Unity/README.md

 ## Session Timeout

 The SDK uses the timeout to determine when to end a session.
-Its default value is 10 minutes.
+If there has been a period of inactivity, such as the game running in the background or paused for too long, the SDK will end the session.
+Its default value is 10 minutes and minimum value is 60 seconds.
 You may need to set a appropriate timeout value that fits your game or application's use case, to avoid ending sessions prematurely.

 > 📘 Info
 >